bcornec/wod-set/profile/ADMIN-GUIDE.md

 -    Update student permissions
 -    Perform all necessary create or reset actions linked to a given workshop outside of the notebook customization

-The API-DB server actually sends an email to the backend with a dedicated format (an API!) that is then parsed by the Procmail process to retrieve the necessary information to perform the different tasks.
+The wod-api-db server actually sends an email to the wod-backend with a dedicated format (an API!) that is then parsed by the Procmail process to retrieve the necessary information to perform the different tasks.
 We use 4 verbs: CREATE (to setup to the student environment as described upper), DELETE (to remove the user from tables), RESET (to clean up the student content and reset the back-end infrastructure when needed) and PURGE (globally DELETE+RESET aka full cleanup)

-At the end of this automated process, the backend makes a series of API calls to the API-DB server to send back the required information, like a new password, workshop status, etc.
+At the end of this automated process, the wod-backend makes a series of API calls to the wod-api-db server to send back the required information, like a new password, workshop status, etc.

 # A bit of background